npmcdn-to-unpkg-bot/veekum-pokedex-web/README.md

 # veekum-pokedex-web
-Website to display the DB contents created by @veekum
+Website to display the DB contents created by https://github.com/veekun